Fluctuations in Mean-Field Ising models: Introduction

-The above example shows that if we want universal fluctuations in the regimes $\Theta_2\cup \Theta_3$, the matrix $A_N$ needs to be \enquote{well connected} in some asymptotic sense.
-If $A_N$ is exactly the adjacency matrix of a $d_N$ regular graph $G_N$ scaled by $d_N$, then $\lambda_1(A_N)=1$, and it is easy to check that the graph $G_N$ is connected iff $\lambda_2(A_N)<1$.
-Motivated by this, we propose the following asymptotic notion of well connectedness. \\
+\end{example} The above example shows that if we want universal fluctuations in the regimes $\Theta_2\cup \Theta_3$, the matrix $A_N$ needs to be \enquote{connected} in some asymptotic sense.
+If $A_N$ is exactly the adjacency matrix of a $d_N$ regular graph $G_N$ scaled by $d_N$, then $\lambda_1(A_N)=1$, and it is easy to check that the graph $G_N$ is connected iff there is a spectral gap, i.e., $\lambda_2(A_N)<1$.
+Motivated by this, we propose the following asymptotic notion of a spectral gap. \\